This painting is 30×30 inches, oil on canvas.

 Oh look it’s my next exhibition!
 This will be opening at the tail end of FRONT

 Cleveland West League is proud to present a new body of work from visual artists Jenniffer Omaitz and Arabella Proffer in the exhibition, “Illustrious Decay”.
 Cleveland West Art League Gallery (CWAL) is located in 78th Street Studios at 1305 West 80th Street, Suite 110, Cleveland, Ohio 44102.
-The opening reception will be from 5:00 to 9:00 pm on Friday, September 21st, 2018 and the closing reception will be Friday, October 19th, 2018 from 5:00 to 9:00 pm.
+The opening reception is 5:00 to 9:00 pm on Friday, September 21st, 2018 and the closing reception will be Friday, October 19th, 2018 from 5:00 to 9:00 pm.

 “Illustrious Decay”, represents an investigation of form, biology, and environmental decay.
 Arabella Proffer’s painting brings together her interests in nature, disease, and the evolution of cells.
 The paintings explore the roles that organisms, medicine, DNA, and hybrids play in response to our current age of genetic revolution.
 Flourishes of familiar landscapes as their environment, add to their story.The sculpture of Jenniffer Omaitz reacts to the macro environments in Proffers’ paintings by creating interior spaces and exposing exterior structures that house decaying parts, miniscapes, and combining meta realities as if they were a invented surreal landscape.